 … but sometimes it’s better to rely on just a few experts

 But what if in this group you have a couple of M&M counting experts: guys that have spent the last 20 years looking at jars of M&Ms to estimate them?
 Guys that have taught themselves ways to better estimate the number of M&Ms?
 Surely these can do better than the average group member; they might even do better than the entire group.
 So you’d want to give their estimates a higher weight than others’.

 That’s not always easy.
 So, short of that, you need to recognize situations in which it’s OK to gather votes without weighting them and situations in which you’re better off assigning weights.
 M&Ms counting?
 It’s pretty rare to have an expert in your group, so you’re probably OK with no weights.

 But how about, say, finding out the reason for the crash of an airliner?
-It would sound pretty silly to poll a bunch of people that know nothing about aeronautics and forensic engineering about what happened and decide that whatever the majority thinks is the actual cause.
+It would sound outlandish to poll a bunch of people that know nothing about aeronautics and forensic engineering about what happened and decide that whatever the majority thinks is the actual cause.
 Here, you’re better off with asking just a few, knowledgeable experts.

 All that to say that involving groups in solving problems is good but you need to think about how you’re doing it: Who you’re involving and how you’re considering their opinions.
 Diagnosing a specialized problem (say an airliner crash or the behavior of a sportsman) might not be situations where novices can help.
 There, use experts.